vikhyat/moondream/clients/python/README.md

 - Local inference currently only supports CPU execution
 - CUDA (GPU) and MPS (Apple Silicon) support coming soon
 - For optimal performance with GPU/MPS, use the PyTorch implementation for now

+## Development Notes

+- Copy the torch implementation from the root moondream repo into the `torch` directory
+- Run `poetry install --extras "gpu"` to install the GPU dependencies
+- Run `poetry install --extras "cpu"` to install the CPU dependencies

 ## Links